az-digital/arizona-bootstrap/site/docs/2.0/backwards-compatibility.md

       <span class="h3 panel-title">Panel Default</span>
     </div>
     <div class="panel-body">
-      <p>This is an example of how the backwards-compatible Panel looks in {{ .Site.Title }}.
+      <p>This is an example of how the backwards-compatible Panel looks in {{< ourname >}}.
 This component should not be used, but is included here for the sake of verifying its backwards-compatibility.</p>
     </div>
   </div>
   <div class="panel panel-primary mb-2">